-The Fund may use derivatives with the aim of reducing risk or managing the Fund more efficiently.
+The Fund may use derivatives, long and short, with the aim of achieving investment gains, reducing risk or managing the Fund more efficiently.
+The Fund may use leverage.

-The Fund maintains a higher overall sustainability score than the S&P Developed Small Cap (Net TR) index, based on the Investment Manager's rating criteria.
+The Fund maintains a higher overall sustainability score than the Bloomberg US Aggregate Bond (TR) index based on the Investment Manager's rating criteria.

-The Fund does not directly invest in certain activities, industries or groups of issuers above the limits listed under "Sustainability Information" on the Fund's webpage, accessed via www.schroders.com/en/lu/private-investor/ gfc
+The Fund does not directly invest in certain activities, industries or groups of issuers above the limits listed under "Sustainability Information" on the Fund's webpage, accessed via www.schroders.com/en/lu/private-investor/gfc

 The Investment Manager applies governance and sustainability criteria when selecting investments for the Fund.
+The strategy aims to identify issuers demonstrating good or improving sustainability credentials, and those that impose a high cost on the environment and society.
+This involves: